 There is no steelhead in the river in summer, so anglers target bass and other warm water species near the mouth.

 What’s the Best Method for Fishing for Steelhead on 18 Mile Creek?

 Because of the creek’s ideal water levels and plenty of runs, 18 Mile Creek fishing methods are float, fly, bottom bouncing, and lure fishing.

 Float Fishing 18 Mile Creek Steelhead

-Float fishing is an effective method for fishing steelhead on 18 Mile Creek fishing anywhere the water level is between three and 13 feet.
-Float fishing might be the most popular method, especially when fishing the bigger pools.
+Float fishing is an effective method for fishing steelhead on 18 Mile Creek fishing anywhere the water level is between three and thirteen feet.
+Float fishing might be the most popular methods, especially when fishing bigger pools.

 Fly fishing is best in waters between two and eight feet deep.
 It is also more challenging and fun to fish using this method.
 Nymphing with indicators is the most common method, but I do extremely well fishing shallower runs and pocket water when Euro Nymphing.

 There are also sections of the river where stripping in streamers will work, and a few sections and pools are suitable to swing a fly.